Tribler/software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental/README.md

 diagrams are effectively "wrong".
 Following typical practices resulted in minor issues that are easily fixed - "wrong" pull-ups and a software issue improperly manipulating the CS line (original implementation is correct).

-For revision r3, a load switch or MOSFETs will be added on SPI lines between SRAM and voltage level shifter to prevent backpowering when SRAM is powered off.
+For revision r3, a load switch or MOSFETs will be added on SPI lines between SRAM and voltage level translator to prevent backpowering when SRAM is powered off.
 An alternative voltage translator instead of TXB0106 may be used.

 A diagnosis for the nature of the voltage transient when executing fast voltage ramp is needed.
 It is unclear if it is